hermensbas/cmangos-issues-wiki/creature_template_addon.md

 #### auras

-This field controls any auras to be applied on the creature (both in effect and visually).
-To apply multiple auras, you can add more aura entries, separating each entry by a space.

-List of useful aura entries:

-  - ‘16380’ - Makes the creature invisible.
-  - ‘18950’ - Makes the creature detect other invisible units (players or creatures).
-  - ‘37613’ - Casting teleport forever.
+This field controls any auras a creature is spawned with, every time the guid or id is spawned.
+Mostly used for SPELL_ATTR_ABILITY, SPELL_ATTR_PASSIVE with Duration: 21 (-1)